Rossy (musician): Style and influences

 Rossy's style draws its influences from musical genres across the island of Madagascar, including salegy, kwassa-kwassa, hira gasy, and vakisôva, as well as foreign genres ranging from reggae and soukous to pop and rock.
 The instrumentation of a typical Rossy song combines electric bass guitar and drum kit with a variety of Malagasy musical elements, most commonly including the brass section of a hira gasy troupe, an amplified kabosy guitar, accordion, folk instruments like the valiha or marovany, and traditional hand-clapping rhythms prominent in such local genres as salegy and vakisôva.
-Rossy and 1970s Malagasy folk rock supergroup Mahaleo were the first mainstream artists to integrate the kabosy into contemporary Malagasy pop music.
+Rossy and 1970s Malagasy folk rock group Mahaleo were the first mainstream artists to integrate the kabosy into contemporary Malagasy pop music.

 The accordion is Rossy's preferred instrument and the one he most often plays himself during live performances.
 He also plays the sodina flute, guitar and valiha.

 Like many other urban youth growing up in the working-class neighborhoods of Antananarivo, Rossy casually improvised with his friends to create songs in the vakisôva genre.
 This contemporary Malagasy musical genre is characterized by politically and socially incisive lyrics delivered a capella in a rhythmic, rap-like style over complex hand-clapping beats.
 Long after vakisôva performance launched his career, Rossy continued to draw upon its rhythms and sensibilities as a vehicle for expressing bold political and social critique while capitalizing on the genre's dance-inducing entertainment value.
 As a consequence, by the time he had achieved national popularity under his stage name Rossy in the early 1990s, he had developed a reputation for speaking truth to power and being unafraid to address sensitive issues through his music.
 Many of Rossy's songs raise awareness of such issues as environmental degradation and poor governance.